 Publishing audio and video content online requires significant resources.
-If you are publishing streaming media on your website, you need to select a web host that not only supports this type of content, but does it well.
+If you publish streaming media on your website, you need to select a web host that supports this content and does it well.

 Some key elements you should look for when choosing a streaming host are solid-state drives (SSD), content delivery networks (CDN), scalable architecture, and reliable uptime.

 These are the criteria we used in developing our list of the best streaming hosts, in addition to expert and user reviews.
 Read on for an in-depth explanation of what you need to know about choosing a streaming host.